 Pierre de Coubertin, founder of the modern Olympic Games describes rowing as “the most complete sport that one could imagine”.
 At Monmouth we are fortunate enough to be able to partake in such a sport on one of the best stretches of river in the UK for rowing in a most beautiful part of the country.

 Rowing starts at Monmouth School for Boys in the summer of Year 8 through the Junior Rowing Club (JRC) where boys get a taste of the sport in one after school per week.
-From the following Lent term of the third form onwards, boys can choose rowing as their games option.
-If they wish to do so, boys are encouraged to join or continue in the JRC in the Michaelmas term of Form III (Year 9).
-For obvious safety reasons, boys are expected to be confident swimmers and a swimming test as well as a capsize drill will be performed during Lent term.
+From the following Lent term of Year 9 onwards, boys can choose rowing as their games option.
+If they wish to do so, boys are encouraged to join or continue in the JRC in the Michaelmas term of Year 9.
+For obvious safety reasons, boys are expected to be confident swimmers and, a swimming test as well as a capsize drill will be performed during Lent term.

 We encourage boys to learn to both scull and row and place great emphasis on teamwork as well as personal development.
 Crews compete at local and national events including Henley Royal Regatta and we regularly take boys on training camps, often abroad.

 The focus for all squads is on both skill and physical development, often in smaller boats.
 Racing this term is in “Head” races which are longer distance time trials.
 There are usually two at Monmouth as well as some further afield such as Bristol and Wallingford.
-Form III boys considering taking rowing as their games option in the Lent term are encouraged to join the Junior Rowing Club after school sessions.
-During half term, there is also a three day “boot camp” run locally for Form III to give them a kick start into the sport.
+Year 9 boys considering taking rowing as their games option in the Lent term are encouraged to join the Junior Rowing Club after school sessions.
+During half term, there is also a three day “boot camp” run locally for Year 9 to give them a kick start in the sport.

 Given the time of year, we are dependent on the river conditions, and so much of the hard work in January is on land.
 Senior boys will be spending many hours on ergometers and in the gym as well as trying to clock up as many miles as possible on the water.
 We focus more on bigger boats and the main goal of the term is the Schools Head of the River race over the Boat Race course in London.